 While holding these complex, unsettled feelings about her African heritage and differences of gender identity, she visits the original slave trading posts and slavery museum, a scene of dusty desolation and failed commerce.
 The narrator reflects on her inability to feel the desired emotional connection to this site of diasporic origins.
 She realizes instead that this was yet another example of the exercise of power over the weak: “Power had preyed on weakness here: all kinds of power – local, racial, tribal, royal, national, global, economic … But power does that everywhere … Every tribe has their blood-soaked legacy: here was mine” (316).
 Mitigating against an experience of tragedy and blocking the narrator’s ability to feel the pain of capture, incarceration and enslavement are the crowds of informal entrepreneurs, hoping to make a living from that past.
 For them, the traumatic slave past can be understood as one of diaspora’s resources.
 In Jacqueline Nassy Brown’s work, “diasporic resources” are forms of cultural production, people, places and ideologies that circulate around the African diaspora.
 Rather than referring simply to products, however, a concept of “diasporic resources” can serve as an analytical tool, used to identify the power asymmetries revealed in the ways in which these resources are appropriated and consumed.
-They are a means of “map[ping] diasporic space, helping to define its margins and centers, while also crucially determining who is allowed to go where, when, under what conditions and for what purpose” (41-2).
+They are a means of “map[ping] diasporic space, helping to define its margins and centers, while also crucially determining who is allowed to go where, when, under what conditions and for what purposes” (41-2).
 In its representations of the repurposed slave ports as commemorative sites that are primarily a diasporic tourist location, and its characterization of African popular culture suffused by Caribbean or African-American cultural forms, I suggest that the narrative remaps black America as the economic and cultural centre on which the home, Africa, is dependent.
 As Sadiya Hartman observes, in contemporary West Africa, simulated commemoration represents a commercial opportunity underwritten by American and European multinational corporations.
 Shell Oil, USAID, the Ghanaian Ministry of Tourism, encourage the promotion of diaspora tourism around a model of what Hartman refers to as the “McRoots tours to Gambia and Senegal”, Ghana’s equivalent of a “fried chicken franchise” (163).

 Every town had an atrocity to promote – a mass grave, an auction block, a slave river, a massacre … Few of the tour operators, docents, and guides put any stock in the potted history of the ‘white man’s barbarism’ and the ‘crimes against humanity’ that they marketed to black tourists or believed the Atlantic trade had anything to do with them.
 They only hoped that slavery would help make them prosperous (163).